AZimmerman13/capstone2/README.md

 <img src="images/pd2.png" width="500" height="300" />

-An interesting, hydro pumped storage just misses the top ten feature importances, but since it is often used in concert with renewables, it may have interesting implications for renewables.
+An interesting plot, hydro pumped storage just misses the top ten feature importance, but since it is often used in concert with renewables, it may have interesting implications for renewables.
 <p align="center">
 <img src="images/pd4.png" width="500" height="400" />